We are committed to addressing the issues raised by all BMA members and staff.

 - Our equality, diversity and inclusion advisory group provide expert advice and guidance on all matters relating to equality, diversity and inclusion work at the BMA.

-- We are setting up a national BAME forum to strengthen our commitment to diversity and inclusion.
+- We have set up a national BAME forum to strengthen our commitment to diversity and inclusion.

 The BMA will continue to support projects and actions that:

 - promote equal rights and opportunities, tackle discrimination or disadvantage and create an open and inclusive culture for our members, employees and stakeholders